 On December 9, 1965, A Charlie Brown Christmas first appeared on television screens.
 The special, a collaboration between Peanuts creator Charles Schulz, producer Lee Mendelson, and director Bill Melendez, with a score by Vince Guaraldi, was loved from the start.
-Over the past 50 years, watching the special has become a holiday tradition for many people.
+Now in its 52nd year, watching the special has become a holiday tradition for many people.
 Here's a look at six factors that helped make this show a timeless and treasured classic:

 A True Christmas Message